 The only one of five siblings to finish school, Delaine Le Bas was bullied and excluded by children as well as teachers.
 Sadly, this is a very common experience for Romani kids.
-She went on to study fashion and textiles at St Martins School of Art in London, where she met her husband, the artist Damian Le Bas of Irish Traveller descent.
-He sadly died in 2017.
+She went on to study fashion and textiles at Central Saint Martins at the University of the Arts London, where she met her husband, the artist Damian Le Bas of Irish Traveller descent, who passed away in 2017.
 The couple often worked together.
 Delaine Le Bas has also created performance text works with her son, the writer Damian James Le Bas.

 Delaine Le Bas creates installations and performances which combine different media, including textiles, embroidery, sound, photography, and film.
 She regularly uses her body as part of a larger, complex discussion around Romani femininity and stereotypes.
 She explores personal and political boundaries, and what it means to always be the outsider.

 Most Roma art is held in storage, gathering dust in basements of museums… Most artists are either ignored altogether or, as Gypsies, we’re visible only in a highly negative way.

 She was one of 16 artists who were part of Paradise Lost, at the very first Romani Pavilion at the Venice Biennale in 2007.
 She also played a vital role in the establishment of ERIAC, the European Roma Institute for Arts and Culture.
 In the publicity for the First Roma Pavilion, Delaine Le Bas talked about how her life, her work, and her choice of materials were intertwined.